Cec-Krem/BlockDisplayEditor/README.md

 - Reset Rotation : self-explanatory, in case you want to reset the rotation.
 - Clone Block Display : clones the aimed block display (including its interaction box) on top of itself.
 - Delete : self-explanatory, deletes the aimed block display (and interaction).
+- Shrink Interaction : reduce or expand the interaction hitbox (1/16 of a block to 2 blocks wide)

 ## Permissions
 Every command as well as the tools need permissions to be used.
 Everything is detailed in the plugin.yml.